staticintlucas/pykeyset/README.md

 <b>This project is currently in the early stages of development.
 It currently supports exactly what I need for TA Origins, and not much else.
-You may run into various bugs and crashes as there are currently no unit tests at all 😄.
+You may run into various bugs and crashes as there are currently only a few unit tests 😄.
 In future I hope to stabilise this project and add more extensive support for different profiles, fonts, file formats, etc.</b>